-While the Walking with Moms process is a one-year commitment, depending on what your parish discovers through the inventory and how your parish discerns it is called to respond, implementing your parish plans may take you outside the yearlong timeframe.
-Do the candidates you are considering have the bandwidth and desire to continue to shepherd this pastoral initiative beyond the first year?
+While the Year of Service is a one-year commitment, depending on what your parish discovers through the inventory and how your parish discerns it is called to respond, implementing your parish plans may take you outside the March 25, 2020 - March 25, 2021 timeframe.
+Do the candidates you are considering have the bandwidth and desire to continue to shepherd this pastoral initiative beyond March 25, 2021?

 This is not to say that the parish leader is the only person that can be appointed to ensure that your parish plans are implemented.
 The parish leader will also have the support of the core team, of which other members may be chosen for future tasks.
 However, if you are aware of a specific conflict in time or scheduling, you may want to consider other candidates to ensure consistency.
-When inviting a candidate to be the parish leader, let he or she know that responsibilities could possibly extend beyond the yearlong process.
+When inviting a candidate to be the parish leader, let he or she know that responsibilities could possibly extend past the Year of Service itself.